kirkok0r/kirkok0r/README.md

 # Hey 👋 I'm Kiril!
-It's nice to see you on my GitHub!
+It's nice to see you on my Github!

 <!--
 **kirkok0r/kirkok0r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.